 Interestingly the response video was also made by a male of white, European descent. (what killed me was when one of the interviewees mentioned that a corporation would attempt to capitalize on the popularity of this meme...hello, Pepsi, with Jeff Gordon?)

 All these videos illustrate not only Baudrillard's concepts of simulation and simulacra, but also Burke's parlor metaphor of an unending conversation of race as it plays out in youtube.

 Further we should consider that within digital space most of the digital dialectic is between white people.
 Even if they are attempting to represent people of color and Harlem, the frame (questions, responses, etc.) are still from their direct(ive) and perspective.
 Further even with the various representations of the Harlem Shake, consider the search terms and popularity.
-A search on youtube or even google for "Harlem Shake" prompts a overwhelming, mob mentality-a hegemony through popularity for the simulacrum over the "real."
+A search on youtube or even google for "Harlem Shake" prompts a overwhelming, mob mentality (dark side of crowdsourcing)-a hegemony through popularity for the simulacrum over the "real."